-The M.S. is recognized by the National Security Agency (NSA) and the Department of Homeland Security (DHS) who have certified that NSU's curriculum in information security meets or exceeds the requirements and standards expected of a leader in cybersecurity research and education.
-NSA and DHS recognized that NSU's graduate curriculum met the additional requirements for educational specializations in network security engineering and security policy development and compliance.
-As a result of this certification, Federal agencies may sponsor civilian and military personnel to take the school's certified graduate courses
+The M.S. in Cybersecurity Management is recognized by the National Security Agency (NSA) and its federal partners who have certified that NSU's curriculum in cybersecurity meets or exceeds the requirements and standards expected of a leader in cybersecurity research and education.
+NSA and its federal partners recognized that NSU's graduate curriculum met the additional requirements for educational specializations in network security engineering and information security policy development and compliance.
+As a result of this certification, Federal agencies may sponsor civilian and military personnel to take the college's certified graduate courses.